 • Clothing

-• Confectionery & snack foods
+• Confectionery and snack foods

 • Construction and contracting